KevinOConnor/zipspool/docs/Instructions.md

 ![align-60](img/align-60.jpg)

+Cut two lengths of ptfe tubing each approximately 10cm (4 inches) long.
+After cutting the tubing inspect the opening on the tubing to ensure it is still round.
+If the opening is not round, use a small pliers to push the tubing back into a round shape.

+Push each piece of ptfe tubing into each side of the clip.
 Attach the clip to the two holders - it should click into place.
-Then push the ptfe tubing into the clip.
-The tubing should fit snugly and pass far enough into the clip to be seen from the other side (but the tubing should not go past the clip).

 ![assembled](img/assembled.jpg)